bkeepers/monologue/README.md

 ## Running the Tests

-The integration tests use Cucumber and the unit tests use Evergreen, both of which are Ruby projects.
+The integration tests use Cucumber and the unit tests use jasmine-headless-webkit, both of which are Ruby projects.

 1. Install Ruby